jverzani/PlotlyLightLite.jl/docs/src/basic-graphics.md

 ### `plot(f, a, b)`

+The `plot` function from `PlotlyLight` is given several methods through dispatch to create line graphs.

 The simplest means to plot a function `f` over the interval `[a,b]` is the declarative pattern `plot(f, a, b)`.
 For example:

 ```@example lite